Dark sayings Ps78:2 Allegory Gal 4:24.

 Jonah had warned that "Great City of Nineveh", but the New Testament speaks of the mighty city, Rev18:9, which even the ships at sea will be able to see burning.

 Two Sons: From Cain/Abel and Esau/Jacob to the N.T.
 John/James Boanerges and the "prodigal son", the Bible abounds in stories concerning brothers; often a comparison illustrating the old man of the flesh and the new 'born-again' hidden man of the heart.
 In the Book of Ruth the two sons of Naomi die and are replaced by Ruth who is "better than seven sons", Ru4:15.
-The pedigree of Jesus goes father-to-son for sixty-four generations until the 2nd Jacob (name means supplanted: Gen27:36) had a son Joseph who had a daughter, but no sons (like Zelophehad of Nu26, 36).
+The pedigree of Jesus goes father-to-son for sixty-three generations until the second Jacob (name means supplanted: Gen27:36) had a son Joseph who had a daughter, but no sons (like Zelophehad of Nu26, 36).
 The Bible doesn't say so plainly, but Mary must've had a father and a husband both named Joseph!
-Jesus really is the Son of God!
+Jesus really is the Son of God, and God is really a Father and a Husband IAW Isaiah 54:5.

 Don't worry, God loves horses too, but HE uses animals as a teaching device--the Old Covenant characters are portraying "the oxen who grind out the corn of scripture" (our spiritual food) and the horses are those of us who get to CHOOSE to whom we give our reins.